eBooks

 Paying Back Jack (2009)

 The 2000s could be described as the post-Asian economic crash era, with the arrivals of more diverse groups of foreigners.
-The crash was in 1997 but the effects were felt for a number of years afterwards.
-The Calvino novels had at their heart always been about cross-cultural relationships, misunderstandings, failures of communication, deceit, mistrust, and psychological separation that accompanies an expat life.
+The Calvino novels had at their heart always been about cross-cultural relationships, misunderstandings, failures of communication, deceit, mistrust, and psychological separation at accompanies an expat life.

-The power relations between people are explored in the first two novels of the second decade.
+The power relations between people are explored in the first two novels of this decade.
 A minor or secondary wife in the first novel and a local warlord in the second novel of the period.
-These power dynamics arose inside a social and political transition, a shifting and testing of authority, redrawing the boundaries of what was permitted and what was forbidden.
-During this time, the books draw upon the emergence of a modern sensibility.
+These power dynamics show a social and political transition, a shifting of authority, and the emergence of a modern sensibility.

 “Moore pursues in even greater detail in Minor Wife the changing social roles of Thai women (changing, but not always quickly or for the better) and their relations among themselves and across class lines and other barriers.”—Vancouver Sun

-The second decade of the Calvino novels expanded to an audience internationally, especially in Japan, Germany, Italy, Spain and North America.
-Two the books, had a large publishing run in New York City and were widely reviewed.
-In both, The Risk of Infidelity Index and Paying Back, the political dimensions are at the forefront.
+In this decade the Calvino novels began to attract more audience internationally, especially in North America.
+The latter two of the four books, had a large publishing run in New York City and were widely reviewed.
+In The Risk of Infidelity Index and Paying Back, the political dimensions are at the forefront.
 Calvino finds a Bangkok more dangerous, less understandable, and he realizes the loss of coherence is caused by forces beyond his control.

 “Grim, violent, and saturated in details of Bangkok’s underworld.”—The Boston Globe